 Tanzania is very productive in birdwatching safaris.
 The country has close to 40 endemic birds which makes it among Africa’s top birding destinations.

-Tanzania may be divided into three main geographical regions plus two smaller western regions, the narrow coastal region including the islands of Zanzibar and Pemba, the Central Plateau, the Mountains, Lake Victoria, and the far northwest.
+Tanzania birding tours may be divided into three main geographical regions plus two smaller western regions, the narrow coastal region including the islands of Zanzibar and Pemba, the Central Plateau, the Mountains, Lake Victoria, and the far northwest.

 Birdwatching in Tanzania in the rainy season can be very enjoyable.
 The rains tend to come in afternoon thunderstorms and rain-out days are unusual.
 Some areas become impenetrable due to muddy conditions, but most birding areas remain accessible.